+Sabalenka Powers Her Way To Shenzhen Title

-Sabalenka powers her way to Shenzhen title
+Aryna Sabalenka gave another demonstration of her outstanding potential by beating Alison Riske to claim the Shenzhen Open title.

-Rain during the week meant the No.1 seed and Riske had to play two matches on Saturday.
+Rain on Thursday meant the top seed and Riske played two matches on Saturday.

-Sabalenka eased to a 6-2 6-1 victory over Wang Yafan in her semi-final and Riske had extra time to prepare for the final after winning all seven games before Vera Zvonareva retired with a hip injury.
+Sabalenka eased to a 6-2 6-1 victory over Wang Yafan in her semi-final and Riske had extra time to prepare for the final after winning all seven games before Vera Zvonareva retired due to a hip injury.

 It was the 20-year-old Sabalenka who had the edge in the decider, coming from a set down to win 4-6 7-6 (7-2) 6-3 for a third WTA singles title of her fledgling career.